Alexis Zárate: Personal life

-In September 2017, Zárate was convicted of rape.
-However, he remained free during the appeals process and was allowed to join Latvia's FK Liepāja in March 2018.
-Zárate's appeal was rejected by the Supreme Court of Argentina on 3 December 2018, with final sentencing to be decided.
-A year later, on 5 December 2019, a court in Buenos Aires rejected Zárate's second appeal.
-Despite this, a Lomas de Zamora court denied a request for Zárate to be arrested on 16 December; with the Supreme Court case still pending.
-On 3 July 2020, Zárate was arrested after the court rejected his appeal and jailed to serve his six-and-a-half-year sentence.
-He subsequently filed a further complaint appeal to the Supreme Court, which was rejected on 16 June 2022 and the ex-football player will have to spend his six-and-a-half years sentence imprisoned.
+In September 2017, Zárate was found guilty of rape.
+However, he remained at liberty during the appeals process and was allowed to join Latvia's FK Liepāja in March 2018.
+Zárate's appeal was dismissed by the Supreme Court of Argentina on 3 December 2018, with final sentencing awaiting determination..
+A year later, on 5 December 2019, a court in Buenos Aires ruled against Zárate's second appeal.
+Despite this, a request for Zárate’s arrest was denied by a Lomas de Zamora court; with the Supreme Court case still pending.
+On 3 July 2020, Zárate was taken into custody after his appeal was dismissed and jailed to serve his six-and-a-half-year sentence.
+He submitted an additional complaint appeal to the Supreme Court, which was denied on 16 June 2022 and the ex-football player will have to spend his six-and-a-half years sentence imprisoned.